jessie20022/cmsc320finalproject/README.md

 |   NFSC679R  |   Abani Pradhan  |   201308    |   101      |   1   |   3   |   2   |   0   |   0  |   0   |   0   |   0  |   0   |   0   |   0  |   0   |   0  |   0  |   0      |
 |   NFSC431   |   Abani Pradhan  |   201401    |   101      |   4   |   5   |   2   |   3   |   3  |   2   |   1   |   0  |   0   |   0   |   1  |   0   |   0  |   1  |   0      |

+Now that we know what some entries in our dataset looks like, we want to get a better idea of what our dataset consists of and to do this we can create some visualizations to better understand the shape and tendencies of our data.
+Here, we have decided to plot the distribution of average rating, average GPA and letter grades.

 ```
 from matplotlib import pyplot as plt
 import numpy as np